microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/mediaSource.md

 ---
 # mediaSource resource type

-The **mediaSource** resource contains metadata about the source of media (audio or video) drive item.
+Contains metadata about the source of the media (audio or video) drive item.

-It is available on the media property of [driveItem][item-resource] resources.
+It is available on the media property of the [driveItem][item-resource] resources.

 ## Properties